Subject: WAR OF THE WORLDS

-It was theatre of the mind, on one of radio biggest theatres.
+It was theatre of the mind, on one of radio's biggest stages.

-On Halloween Night 1971, Buffalo's 50,000-watt blowtorch WKBW did an updated version of Orson Welles' War of the Worlds, about a Martian invasion of Earth.
+On Halloween Night 1973, Buffalo's 50,000-watt blowtorch WKBW did an updated version of Orson Welles' War of the Worlds, about a Martian invasion of Earth.
 The brainchild of WKBW program director Jeff Kaye, the show faithfully followed the script of the Welles' original, but added local references and used reporting technology that did not exist in 1938, when the original aired on CBS' Mercury Theatre of the Air.
-The 1971 version - which reprised an WKBW version three years earlier - was presented as if it were part of the station's Top 40 format, complete with the tunes.
+The 1968 version was presented as if it were part of the station's Top 40 format, complete with the tunes.
 If you weren't paying attention to WKBW's numerous disclaimers, you would have thought it was real.

 dramatization of H.G.
 Welles' "War

 More Halloween airchecks here!

 RETURN TO ROCK RADIO SCRAPBOOK